asmyshlyaev177/react-horizontal-scrolling-menu/README.md

 Items width will be determinated from css styles.
 **Note**: don't set margin for item wrapper, use padding instead.
 Can use margin for item element those you pass as props.

-For navigation you can use arrows or just drag items.
+For navigation you can use arrows, mouse wheel or just drag items.

 Component return items position, selected item and click event from callbacks.